“The secret of getting ahead is getting started”

 Blogging is an amazing way for us mums to share our passions, creativity, knowledge and ideas with the world!

-But before you go diving head first into it, this post will give you some clarity of all that blogging entails, so you can really decide whether it's something you want to pursue!
+But before you go diving head first into it, this post will give you some clarity and the reality of all that blogging entails, so you can really decide whether it’s something you want to pursue!

 I really hope by the end of this post, it is, as it’s a totally amazing experience and journey!

 So let’s find out: Is starting a blog right for you?